 Wireframing and early prototyping

-Those quick sketches were then turned into low-fidelity wireframes using Sketch.
+With the user flow done I started a series of quick notebook sketches.
+Those were then turned into low-fidelity wireframes using Sketch.
 After working with the wireframes I created an interactive prototype in InVision.

+I quickly determined several areas where I needed to iterate on my design, to solve most of the user’s roadblocks.
 For example, nearly all users were initially confused by my filtering system.
-A change to a “show only” toggle system solved the issues, as well as more direct labeling and more visible navigation.
+A change to a “show only” toggle system solved the issue, as well as more direct labeling and visible navigation.